Understanding Regression Coefficients: Standardized vs Unstandardized

 Conclusion

 This article covered some basic but necessary concepts that come in handy while working on real-life projects in Machine Learning and Artificial Intelligence.
 Towards the end of this article, we’ve looked into the Mathematics behind these concepts and also learned to calculate regression coefficients.
-Not that both standardized and unstandardized coefficients have their own separate use cases and must therefore be chosen based on the data set and need.
+Not that both standardized and unstandardized coefficients have their own separate use cases and you should choose the one that matches your data set and need.

 Key Takeaways

-- Unstandardized coefficients are found by training a linear regression model using the independent variables, measured in the same units as the source or raw data set.
+• Training a linear regression model using the independent variables, measured in the same units as the source or raw data set gives unstandardized coefficients.

-- Standardized variables are calculated by subtracting the mean and dividing the answer by the standard deviation for each observation.
+• Subtracting the mean and dividing the answer by the standard deviation for each observation gives standardized variables.

 Thank you.
 Would you please elaborate on, whether can we report the standardized regression coefficients in terms of %-Percentage change? i.e., Percentage change in X on Y. E.g., Y = -0.20.X (interest rate) Here can we interpret that a 1% Decrease in X (interest rate) would lead to a 20% increase in Y?